SolisPDev/SolisPDev/README.md

 🌱 I’m currently learning ...
 Web development!!

-🌱 I’m currently learning ...
+🌱 I’m currently learning ... in OracleNextEducation

+@Oracle y @AluraLatam

 <!--
 **SolisPDev/SolisPDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.